newrelic/newrelic-opamp-rs/README.md

 Calling `stop` on this value will shut it down.

-For more details, please check the documentation.
+For more details, please check the [documentation page](https://newrelic.github.io/newrelic-opamp-rs/).

 ## Testing